Best Apple Watch Alternatives Android Central 2020

 Best for Casual Use: Skagen Falster 3

 It's hard to put the Falster 3 in a specific box because it doesn't really focus on one particular feature or focus.
 It's a stylish 42mm watch in its own right, yet equipped enough to handle a fair bit of functionality.
-Wear OS has its limits, and there's nothing branding can do about that, but in spite of that, this is a nice option for casual use.
+Wear OS has its limits, and there's nothing branding can do about that, but despite that, this is an excellent option for casual use.

 The AMOLED display is nice and vivid, while the internal components add to the overall package.
 Built-in GPS means the watch can handle tracking the route on a run, Google Assistant adds effective voice support and NFC makes payments as easy as tapping your wrist.
 Activity tracking may largely depend on what app you're using, but in any case, the watch more than suffices for those using it to keep tabs on your average day.